Selma Brown Morrow is a freelance recipe developer, writer, and consultant to restaurants, TV celebrity chefs, and numerous publications.

 *Latkes can be made 2 hours ahead and allowed to stand at room temperature.
 To make 1 day ahead, place cooked latkes on baking sheets and refrigerate.
 When ready to serve, preheat oven to 218°C (425°F).
 Bake latkes until crisp and deep brown, 5 to 6 minutes per side.

-Selma Brown Morrow, who lives in Los Angeles, was a food editor at Bon Appétit magazine for 20 years.
-She wrote Potato, a single-subject volume for Williams-Sonoma in 2002.
-Known affectionately as “The Kitchen Bully” for her high standards and attention to detail, she is a freelance recipe developer, writer, and consultant to restaurants, TV celebrity chefs, and numerous publications.
-She can be reached at [email protected].
+Selma Brown Morrow, a food editor at Bon Appétit Magazine for 25 years and cookbook author, is a freelance tester and recipe developer for TV celebrity chefs, restaurants, and numerous publications.
+She can be reached at selma.morrow@gmail.com.